puyacodes/pdcsc/README.md

 The above changeset will add a column named `Bar` to a table named `Foo`.

-The issue is that, if the changeset executes multiple times, it will generate an error on the second and following execution.
+The issue is that, if the changeset executes multiple times, it will generate an error on the second and following executions.

 The reason is, `Foo` table already has a `Bar` column (first execution of the changeset added that).
 So, `ALTER` command fails.